 Another relatively new source of income for Belize is the oil industry.
 Sweet crude oil extraction and sales now account for 30% of Belize’s GDP.
 Over $500M/year is being generated.
 Some sources predict that Belize will become the Kuwait of Central America.

-But Belize is country also committed to eco-tourism.
-There is an ongoing active dialogue between Belizeans and their government, to assure that the growth of the tourism and oil extraction industries is balanced with protection of the country’s environment treasures.
+Belize is a country also committed to eco-tourism.
+There is an ongoing active dialogue between Belizeans and their government to assure that the growth of the tourism and oil extraction industries is balanced with protection of the country’s environment treasures.
 Fortunately, the citizens of Belize are committed to preserving their exceptional natural environment.

 The Government of Belize has designated tourism as its second development priority after agriculture.